بِسْمِ ٱللَّٰهِ ٱلرَّحْمَٰنِ ٱلرَّحِيمِ

 Do Jinn have children?

-Jinn procreate like humans, but they’re able to have more children than humans (and it’s possible that the female jinn don’t need as much time to carry a child to term like humans).
+Jinn procreate like humans, but they’re able to have more children than humans (female jinn don’t need as much time to carry a child to term like humans).

-Marriages between the two species have been possible, though not commonplace, including the procreation of children, though jinn are generally told to stay away from humans.
+Marriages between the two species have been possible, through anecdotes, though not commonplace, including the procreation of children.
 Children born from human mothers with a jinn father are human (and have the qualities of a human).
 Children born from jinn mothers with human fathers are jinn (and have the qualities of jinn).
 There are no “half-jinn” children.
+Jinn know they are jinn, just as humans know they are human.

 Where do Jinn live?